abheekvimal/Sudoku-Solver/README.md

 ### Files:

-1. Sudoku.cpp - Code for the Sudoku solver.
+1. Sudoku.cpp - code for the sudoku solver.
 2. Puzzle.txt - a txt file containing the Sudoku puzzle.
 The missing values are represented by zeros.

 ### Output: